samuellihn/obsidian-freeview/public/Human Overpopulation.md

 Consequences of more humans

-- Destruction of othe species' habitats
+- Destruction of other species' habitats
 - Changes magnitude/frequency of earth processes
 - increases impact of natural disasters
 	- Increase rate of extinction of other species

 Exceed **carrying capacity** of earth